Labyrinth of Egypt: Classical accounts

-In the first part of the first century AD, the Roman geographer Pomponius Mela discussed the labyrinth in his work Chorographia, and later that century, Pliny the Elder described the structure in his Naturalis Historia, writing:
+Circa 44 AD, the Roman geographer Pomponius Mela discussed the labyrinth in his work Chorographia, and later that century, Pliny the Elder described the structure in his Naturalis Historia, writing:

 There is still in Egypt ... a labyrinth, which was the first constructed, three thousand six hundred years ago, they say, by King Petesuchis or Tithöes: although, according to Herodotus, the entire work was the production of no less than twelve kings, the last of whom was Psammetichus.
 As to the purpose for which it was built [... many] assert that it was a building consecrated to the Sun, an opinion which mostly prevails. ...
 A thing that surprises me [is that] the building is constructed of Parian marble, while throughout the other parts of it the columns are of syenites.
 With such solidity is this huge mass constructed, that the lapse of ages has been totally unable to destroy it, seconded as it has been by the people of Heracleopolites, who have marvelously ravaged a work which they have always held in abhorrence.

-One of the last mentions of the labyrinth in classical literature occurs in the Historia Augusta, which states that the Roman emperor Septimius Severus (AD 145–211) visited the structure c.
-AD 200.
+One of the last mentions of the labyrinth in classical literature occurs in the Historia Augusta, which states that the Roman emperor Septimius Severus (145–211 AD) visited the structure c.
+200 AD.

 The classical accounts of various authors are not entirely consistent, perhaps due to degradation of the structure during classical times.
 Other errors are likely due to certain authors not having seen the structure in person: Diodorus Siculus, for instance, describes the labyrinth as possessing "architectural features which are virtually impossible in an Egyptian temple", which suggests that he was relying on a source who erroneously assumed that the labyrinth looked like Grecian temples of the time.
 Likewise, Pliny's description includes a number of odd flourishes that Alan B. Lloyd argues is evidence of "a desperate attempt [by Pliny] to reconcile several accounts of the building".